ngvt1n/terminal.lua/doc_topics/01-introduction.md

 # 1. Introduction

 Yet another terminal library, why?
-Becasue it adds a couple of things not found with other libraries.
+Becasue it adds a couple of things not found with other libraries:

 - Also works on Windows (since it builds on top of `luasystem`)
 - Has `stacks` to track settings so it becomes possible to revert to previous settings, even if a piece of code has no knowledge about those settings.